calmofthestorm/starsector/README.md

 As with changing the section's raw text, edits which break tree invariants will fail.

-## Planning/Properties Parser
+## Properties Parser

-With `orgize-integration` feature flag (enabled by default), functions that get and set planning (scheduled, deadline, closed) and properties become available on both `Section` and `HeadlineBuilder`.
+With `orgize-integration` feature flag (enabled by default), functions that get and properties (in the properties drawer) become available on both `Section` and `HeadlineBuilder`.
 These work similarly to the headline parser, except that they rely on [Orgize](https://github.com/PoiScript/orgize) to parse the headline.

-I'd like to implement my own parser for these as I've done for headlines, since this has the potential to reformat the entire headline, and there are some inputs Orgize can't handle (e.g., timestamps missing the day of week).
+I'd like to implement my own parser for these as I've done for headlines and planning, since this has the potential to reformat the entire headline.

 # Future Plans

-No promises, but I'd like to clean this up a bit and publish it to crates.io.

-Other than that, I would like to implement my own parsing for properties drawers, planning, and timestamps to integrate them better.
+I would like to implement my own parsing for properties drawers to integrate them better.
 I have no plans to replicate any other Orgize functionality.

 A copy-on-write API for editing trees would be interesting, but I've been unhappy with previous prototypes along those lines.
 [Ropey](https://github.com/cessen/ropey) seems to make it work